Night Film by Marisha Pessl

 My goodness.
 This book is one serious trip.
 Whenever I wasn’t reading this book, I was thinking about it and longing to get back to it.
-The way it’s written and laid out, it’s a completely immersive experience.
+The way Pessl writes it and lays it out, Night Film is a completely immersive experience.
 You really feel like you’re living it all with the characters and uncovering secrets with them.

 Pessl does such an incredible job constructing the backstory for Cordova.
 You honestly start to believe that he is real.
 He must be.
 This history Pessl has created for him must be true.
 Because it feels so true.
 And completely crazy.
 I loved the way you sometimes couldn’t tell what was real and what wasn’t.
 Like I said: a total trip.

 One of the best parts about this book is its multimedia aspect.
 Throughout the book there are photos, newspaper clippings, medical records, webpages, you name it.
 It really makes Cordova’s history, and McGrath’s investigation, come to life.
 And not only do you have all that, but there is also an app that has even more goodies!
 Like sound clips and extra records and things.
 It’s so amazing, guys.
 It draws you in even further to Cordova’s world.

 I don’t want to tell you much more about this story because I think it’s much better if you just dive right in.

 But seriously.
 READ THIS BOOK.
 That is, if you like insanely carefully, beautifully, wonderfully crafted thrillers.
 That totally mess with your head.

 Have you read this book?
 What did you think?
 Are you planning to pick it up?